Chapter 6 : Strong Tea

 "What is it?"

-"Jane thinks Remus is a werewolf," I blurted.
-It felt like a huge weight had been lifted from my shoulders.
+"Jane thinks Remus is a werewolf," it felt like a huge weight had been lifted from my shoulders.
 Now Lily could tell me there was no possible way and I could calm down.

 Instead of answering, however, Lily frowned, deep in thought, and leaned against a desk.
 Her silence seemed to go on and on until finally…